pimotte/nomic/README.md

 Judge's Judgement has been completed, any Judge is no longer a Judge and a player who can shall close all open issues labelled "Judgement" in a timely fashion.

-**211** If the rules are changed so that further play is impossible, or if the legality of a move cannot be determined with finality, or if by the Judge's best reasoning, not overruled, a move appears equally legal and illegal, then the player who proposed the last adopted rule wins.

-This rule takes precedence over every other rule determining the winner.

-**309** A rule-change is proposed by submitting a pull request, such that merging the pull request reflects the accurate state of the game after adoption of the rule-change.
-In case the rule-change has been given a number for reference, this number must be included in the title of the pull request.

-**213** A non-player can become a player by submitting a pull request which adds their name and Github handle to the Player List.

-**318** A player can vote in favor of a rule-change by commenting on the pull request with a comment that consists only of ":+1:".
-Likewise, a player can vote against a rule-change by commenting on the pull request with a comment that consists only of ":-1:".

-A commit on a pull request dated after any votes resets those votes, unless this commit is a merge commit resulting from a merge from master on pimotte/nomic to the source branch of the pull request and does not alter the proposed rule-change.

-During a simple majority vote, a player may warn the other players that the vote is going to end.
-If this warning raises no objections and a reasonable time has passed, the vote ends and the rule is adopted when a majority of the votes that are cast are in favor of the rule-change.
-A reasonable time in this context is at least 72 hours and is at least enough time for the warning to reach all other players and for all other players to react to the warning.
-An objection can be raised by any player at any time, this includes the option to raise objections to future warnings.

-If the rule-change is adopted, a player who can shall merge the pull request in a timely fashion, which marks completion of the vote.

-**321** A vote can be retracted by commenting on the pull request with a comment that consists only of ":wave:".
-This will retract any votes made by the player that were made before this comment.
-A vote can only be retracted as long as it is valid and the rule-change is not yet adopted or rejected.

-**313** Any vote through a comment on a pull request is invalid, unless one of the comments above the vote contains a word or sentence in either Japanese or Turkish and a translation in English.
-Uniqueness of this word or sentence is encouraged, as is correctness of the translation.
-There are no sanctions for voting when this rule disallows it, regardless of what other rules specify, if and only if voting in this way only violates this rule.

-**308** If a PR that outlines a rule-change contains `y` commit hashes containing an English dictionary word of at least four consecutive letters, the proposer will be awarded `y` additional points when the PR is merged into the master branch of pimotte/nomic.

-An English dictionary word is defined as a word found in the Oxford Dictionary available [here](http://www.oxforddictionaries.com/).
-The default search setting of Eng (UK) is to be used as a search criterium.

-Points are only awarded if the proposer includes the `y` points in his update of his score and mentions this explicitly in his PR.

 **324** If a player (unwittingly) performs an action that directly contradicts a rule, a procedure defined as a _Trial_, with the rule-breaking player as the defendant, will take place.
 A Trial is defined as follows.